Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 • Summer: Monday-Thursday, 2-8 p.m.

-• STEM (Science, Technology, Engineering, and Math): Math clubs and classes, computer and science activities, and the Casa Robotics Academy.
+• STEM (Science, Technology, Engineering, and Math): Math clubs, computer and science activities, and the Casa Robotics Academy.

 • Early Learning (ages 3-8): Reading, math, and basic computer skills.

-• Esperanza Scholars (K–12): Tutoring, scholarships and college help, field trips, and special events.
+• Esperanza Scholars (K-12): Tutoring, scholarship and college help, field trips, and special events.

-• Adult Classes: English (ESL), computers, citizenship, GED preparation, and parenting.
+• Adult Classes: English (ESL), computers, citizenship prep, GED prep, and parenting classes.

 • Clothing: coats, gloves, scarves, jeans